railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 .. note:: Warranty

 	The warranty period is used in the `Repairs management and after-sales service`.
-You can find more information on this subject in the on line chapter about Manufacturing.
+You can find more information on this subject in the chapter Manufacturing.

 The tab **Inventory** in the Product form contains information about Locations: